External Camera - Quick Start Guide

 • Siren (External) - Quick Start Guide

-Siren (External) - Quick Start Guide Hardware Overview Pairing the Siren To pair a siren onto the control panel, go into the Sirens section of the configuration.
-Put the panel into pairing mode by unlocking the receiver at the top of the page and ...
+Hardware Overview Pairing the Siren To pair a siren onto the control panel, go into the Sirens section of the configuration.
+Put the panel into pairing mode by unlocking the receiver at the top of the page and Start Refresh at the top right of the ...

-• Badge Reader - Quick Start Guide
+• External Keypad / RFID Reader - Quick Start Guide

-Badge Reader - Quick Start Guide Hardware Overview Pairing the Badge Reader To pair a badge reader onto the control panel, go into the Readers section of the configuration.
-Put the panel into pairing mode by unlocking the receiver at the top of the ...
+External Keypad / RFID Reader - Quick Start Guide Hardware Overview Pairing the device To pair an External Keypad onto the control panel, go into the Readers section of the configuration.
+Put the panel into pairing mode by unlocking the receiver at ...

-• Door Contact - Quick Start Guide
+• Internal PIR Detector - Quick Start Guide